 Israel is both fascinating and beautiful, rich in culture, steeped in history and home to some of the world’s most holy sites, at the cornerstone of the Christian, Jewish and Islamic faiths.
-The revered Holy Lands have been a sought-after destination for pilgrims across the world, from ancient times until today, and its no wonder why.
-This week’s photo showcase features our top ten pick of the best things to do and sights to see on any journey through Israel, from ancient Jerusalem and Bethlehem to cosmopolitan Tel Aviv and the beautiful Hanging Gardens in Haifa – plus don’t forget that tasty Israeli cuisine.
+The revered Holy Lands have been a sought-after destination for pilgrims across the world, from ancient times until today, and it’s no wonder why.
+This week’s photo showcase features our top ten picks of the best things to do and sights to see on any journey through Israel, from ancient Jerusalem and Bethlehem to cosmopolitan Tel Aviv and the beautiful Hanging Gardens in Haifa – plus don’t forget that tasty Israeli cuisine.
 What would be your top pick?

 1. Explore the Old City in Jerusalem

 The ancient walled city of Jerusalem needs little introduction.
 Stroll through the picturesque Old City with its remarkably preserved architecture and exquisite holy sites, such as the Church of the Holy Sepulchre (pictured), and lose yourself in the maze of narrow alleyways and busy bazaars.

 2. Take a day trip to Bethlehem

 From Jerusalem cross the West Bank over to Bethlehem, the cradle of biblical history.
 Make your way to Manger Square in the heart of the city, where you’ll find two of the most important landmarks in Bethlehem, the famous Church of the Nativity (pictured) and the Mosque of Omar.

 The unusually warm, incredibly buoyant waters of the Dead Sea have been attracting visitors for centuries and floating like a cork in the Dead Sea is an obligatory part of any visit – including yours!
 Plus why not slap on some Dead Sea mud and let its therapeutic properties get to work.